BobbyRobillard/AnglersEdge/README.md

 # AnglersEdge
 The official code repository for the "Angler's Edge" fishing application.
-Currently only working in a development enviornment.
-$npm run dev
-$python3 manage.py runserver

-Official Documentation: <...>
+- To create in docker, use the "dev" branch
+- To build in devenv, use the "dev" branch
+- To deploy in production, use the "production" branch